psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Poor boy," said the woman, "you have come to a den of robbers, who, when they return, will murder you."

-"Let who will come," he replied, "I am not afraid; I am so weary that I can go no further, and stretching him- self upon a bench, he went to sleep.
+"Let who will come," he replied, "I am not afraid; I am so weary that I can go no further, and stretching himself upon a bench, he went to sleep.
 Presently the robbers entered, and asked in a rage what strange lad was lying there.
 "Ah," said the old woman, "it is an innocent youth who has lost himself in the forest, and whom I have taken in out of compassion.
 He carries with him a letter to the Queen."

 The robbers seized the letter and read it, and understood that as soon as the youth arrived he was to be put to death.
 Then the robbers took compassion on him also, and the captain tore up the letter and wrote another, wherein he declared that the youth on his arrival was to be married to the Princess.
 They let him sleep quietly on his bench till the morning, and as soon as he awoke, they gave him the letter, and showed him the right road.

-When the Queen received the letter, she did as it commanded, and caused a splendid marriage-feast to be pre- pared, and the Princess was given in marriage to the luck- child, who, since he was both young and handsome, pleased her well, and they were all very happy.
+When the Queen received the letter, she did as it commanded, and caused a splendid marriage-feast to be prepared, and the Princess was given in marriage to the luck-child, who, since he was both young and handsome, pleased her well, and they were all very happy.
 Some little time afterwards the King returned to his palace, and found the prophecy fulfilled, and his daughter married to the lucky child.
 "How did this happen?" he asked.
 "In nry letter I gave quite another command."

 Then the Queen handed him the letter, that he might read for himself what it stated.
 Then the King perceived that it had been forged by another person, and he asked the youth what he had done with the letter that had been entrusted to him, that he had brought another.
 "I know nothing about it," he replied; "it must have been changed in the forest where I passed the night."